aospapp/aosp/external/python/cpython3/Doc/faq/design.rst

 :class:`~collections.abc.MutableMapping`.

 For Python, many of the advantages of interface specifications can be obtained by an appropriate test discipline for components.
-There is also a tool, PyChecker, which can be used to find problems due to subclassing.

 A good test suite for a module can both provide a regression test and serve as a module interface specification and a set of examples.
 Many Python modules can